 Over-the-counter derivatives

 The Company holds its over-the-counter derivatives at fair value which represents the replacement cost of the instruments at the balance sheet date.
+This is discussed further in Note 10.

 Valuation process for Level 3 valuations